pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 ----------------------------
 Release date: TBA

+* Fixed a false positive in ``unnecessary-list-index-lookup`` and ``unnecessary-dict-index-lookup`` when the subscript is updated in the body of a nested loop.

+  Closes #6818

 * Fixed a false positive for ``used-before-assignment`` when a try block returns but an except handler defines a name via type annotation.